jrdeslippe/perfportsite/docs/perfport/measurements/knl.md

-# Using SDE and VTUNE to calculate roofline data
+# Using SDE and VTUNE to calculate performance data

-NERSC has extensive documentation and examples for collecting AI and FLOPs using the Intel SDE and VTune tools.
+NERSC has extensive documentation and examples for collecting Arithmetic Intensity (AI) and FLOPs using the Intel SDE and VTune tools.
 You can find instructions for this [here](http://www.nersc.gov/users/application-performance/measuring-arithmetic-intensity/).

-# Using vector advisor to automate roofline collection
+# Using Vector Advisor to automate roofline data collection

+In addition to VTune and SDE, Intel provides a useful tool exploring performance of an application against expectations called Intel Vector Advisor.
+The tool can automate the collection and presentation of roofline model data.
+The following guide describes how this is done:

 ##Compiling

 * Compile code with the -g flag.

-* Optimizations flags can (should) be included.
+* Optimizations flags can (and should) be included.

 * Using the -dynamic flag for dynamic linking is recommended.